rstarmer/servo-fargate/README.md

 _Optune adjust driver for ECS Fargate services_

-This driver presently updates the 'cpu' and 'memory' settings of an ECS fargate service by copying its task definition into a new task definition revision only updating the desired parameters.
+This driver presently updates the 'cpu', 'memory', and 'replicas' settings of an ECS fargate service by copying its task definition into a new task definition revision only updating the desired parameters.
 Once the revision is created, the configured service (see config.yaml.example) is updated to reference the new revision.

-Further, can also supply/modify environment variables of the container definition contained in the task definition of the ECS service.
+Further, you can also supply/modify environment variables of the container definition contained in the task definition of the ECS service.
 This is done via the section `environment` which is on the same level as section `settings`.
 Only range and enum setting types are supported.
 Range requires the properties `min`, `max` and `step`, whereas enum requires a `values` property.
 Both support a human readable 'unit' property and require a default value in cases where the environment variable is not set in the container definition

 Once the service is updated, the driver waits and polls the running count of the latest service deployment until the running count matches the desired count (or it times out).
 The driver then polls the Elastic Load Balancer Target Groups associated with the service to ensure the number of healthy registered targets also matches the desired count